 Either parties can negotiate a division of the property and debts or a court will make a “Just and Right Division” for the spouses.
 In Texas, all community assets and debts are subject to a just and right division.

 A court bases a just and right division on the facts of each case.
-Many people have heard that Texas is a 50/50 state, however a just and right division is not necessarily a 50/50 split.
+While many people know Texas as a 50/50 state, a just and right division is not always a 50/50 split.
 In fact, disproportionate divisions may be what a court determines is just and right.

 - fault in the breakup of the marriage